ComplianceSwiftTech BlogKey IT Compliance Requirements for Healthcare Firms

 6. Business Associate Agreements (BAAs) and Vendor Compliance

-Healthcare firms often work with third-party vendors such as cloud providers, billing platforms, IT providers, telehealth services, and SaaS tools.
+Equally important, healthcare firms often work with third-party vendors.
+They include cloud providers, billing platforms, IT providers, telehealth services, and SaaS tools.
 HIPAA requires a Business Associate Agreement (BAA) with any vendor that handles ePHI.

 BAAs should outline: